jedwards1211/reactjs.org/content/docs/reference-react.md

 )
 ```

 Clone and return a new React element using `element` as the starting point.
 The resulting element will have the original element's props with the new props merged in shallowly.
-New children will replace existing children. `key` and `ref` from the original element will be preserved.
+New children will replace existing children. `key` from the original element will be preserved, and `ref` will also be preserved unless you pass a `ref` in `props` (which will overwrite the `ref` in the cloned element).

 `React.cloneElement()` is almost equivalent to: